John Stevenson (British politician): Parliamentary career

+At the 2015 general election, Stevenson was re-elected as MP for Carlisle with an increased vote share of 44.3% and an increased majority of 2,774.

 In May 2016, it was reported that Stevenson was one of a number of Conservative MPs being investigated by police in the United Kingdom general election, 2015 party spending investigation, for allegedly spending more than the legal limit on constituency election campaign expenses.
 In May 2017, the Crown Prosecution Service said that while there was evidence of inaccurate spending returns, it did not "meet the test" for further action.

 Stevenson was opposed to Brexit prior to the 2016 referendum.

+At the snap 2017 general election, Stevenson was again re-elected, with an increased vote share of 49.9% and a decreased majority of 2,599.

 Stevenson contributed to the Conservative Government's first defeat over key Brexit legislation in December 2017 when he declined to vote against Dominic Grieve's amendment requiring Parliament to have a vote on the final deal relating to the UK departing the European Union.
 Following the election of Boris Johnson as Conservative leader, Stevenson later shifted his views on the possibility of a No Deal exit from the EU saying "it may well come to being the only solution".

+At the 2019 general election, Stevenson was again re-elected, with an increased vote share of 55.2% and an increased majority of 8,319.

 In August 2021, Stevenson and Peter Aldous wrote to Prime Minister Boris Johnson to call on the government to keep the £20-a-week Universal Credit uplift.

-Stevenson submitted a letter of no confidence in Boris Johnson after the publication of Sue Gray's report on Partygate in May 2022.
+Stevenson submitted a letter of no confidence in Boris Johnson following the publication of Sue Gray's report on Partygate in May 2022.

+In February 2023, Stevenson was reselected as the Conservative candidate for Carlisle at the 2024 general election; he went on to lose the election to Julie Minns of Labour by 5,200 votes.